grpc/proposal/L73-java-binderchannel/wireformat.md

 ping id = int;
 initial stream receive window size = int; (* The initial receive window size for
                                              new streams created on this
-                                             transport, before any window
+                                             transport, in bytes, before any
-                                             updates are sent. *)
+                                             window updates are sent. *)

 setup transport transaction =
     version,